qubenix/qubes-whonix-bitcoin/0_bitcoind.md

 ## What is Bitcoin Core?
 The server daemon for the Bitcoin distributed cryptocurrency (`bitcoind`), command line tools (`bitcoin-cli`), and a gui wallet (`bitcoin-qt`).
 These tools can be used to observe and interact with Bitcoin's blockchain.
 ## Why Do This?
-Bitcoin Core is a full node implementation, meaning it will verify that all incoming transactions and blocks are following Bitcoin's rules.
+Bitcoin Core is a [full node](https://en.bitcoin.it/wiki/Full_node), meaning it will verify that all incoming transactions and blocks are following Bitcoin's rules.
 This allows you to validate transactions without trusting third parties.

 An indexed node can be used as a backend for other software which needs access to the blockchain, such as:
 - [BTCPay Server](https://github.com/btcpayserver/btcpayserver)